jupyterlab/extension-examples/commands/README.md

 The CommandRegistry is an attribute of the main JupyterLab application (variable `app` in the previous snippet).
-It has an `addCommand` method that adds our own function.
+It has an `addCommand` method that adds your own function.
 That method takes two arguments: the unique command id and [options](https://phosphorjs.github.io/phosphor/api/commands/interfaces/commandregistry.icommandoptions.html) for the command.

 The only mandatory option is `execute`, this takes the function to be called when the command is executed.
-It can optionally takes arguments (arbitrarly defined by the developer).
+It can optionally takes arguments (arbitrarily defined by the developer).

 To execute that command, you only need access to the _Commands Registry_ in any other parts of application.
-Then you will need to call the `execute` method of the registry with the unique command id and optionnally the arguments.
+Then you will need to call the `execute` method of the registry with the unique command id and optionally the arguments.

 ```ts
 // src/index.ts#L27-L31